We purchase every product we review with our own funds — we never accept anything from product manufacturers.

 Smartwatches in this category operate in sync with their companion smartphones via WiFi and/or Bluetooth.
 For example, an Apple watch is tied to the iPhone, and the Samsung Gear smartwatch links with Samsung’s various phones.
 The phone must be in proximity of the watch in order for all applications to function properly.

 Because this category of smartwatches does not include 3G or 4G LTE chipsets, they cannot independently make or receive phone calls.

 It might sound pretty basic but, if you use your smartwatch more for fitness tracking, it is an important factor to pick which hand you want it to be on.
-Your dominant hand will be much more in use throughout the day than your other hand, and if your smartwatch is on your dominant hand, then such movements will affect its fitness readings.
+Your dominant hand will be much more in use throughout the day than your other hand.

 For those who want their smartwatch to be able to receive or send phone calls independent of their smartphone, a number of manufacturers are beginning to add 3G or 4G LTE chips to their wrist wearables.
 Most notable in this category is the Samsung Gear S3, which has cell capability built in and works with AT&T or Verizon.